oblaser/JSON-Defined-HTML-Page/readme.md

 ## Content Defining Objects
 Each object must provide the `type` key.
+Types are:

 ### titleX